Operation Engage Michigan

-I am Keith Martin, Special Agent in Charge of the Detroit Field Division and I’d like to welcome you to Operation Engage!
+I am Orville O. Greene, Special Agent in Charge of the Detroit Field Division and I’d like to welcome you to Operation Engage!

 As we all know, there are far too many non-fatal and fatal drug overdoses affecting our communities, and sadly, these numbers are increasing.
 In response, DEA has moved toward community-level collaborative efforts to help reduce these numbers through education and awareness, using our wide range of resources.